 In normal operation, continually pulling the trigger faster than 5 to 6 pulls per second will effectively give the user full automatic at the max rate of fire.
 If the user stops shooting then resumes within 1 second, the marker will return to the max rate of fire.
 If the user stops shooting for more than 1 second, the next 3 shots will be semi-automatic.
-On the 4th shot it will resume a faster fire rate.
+On the 4^{th} shot it will resume a faster fire rate.

 PSP ramping and PSP burst differ in that PSP ramping requires the user to maintain the ramp start rate of fire for software assistance, whereas the PSP burst mode will fire at least 2 shots per pull, regardless of rate of fire.
-Some players prefer multiple shots every time they pull the trigger after the initial 3 semiautomatic shots, while others like to be able to shoot 1 ball at a time until they achieve a certain rate of fire.
+Some players prefer multiple shots every time they pull the trigger after the initial 3 semi-automatic shots, while others like to be able to shoot 1 ball at a time until they achieve a certain rate of fire

 Setting 5 is the NXL full-automatic fire mode.
-It functions similarly to the PSP fire modes except after the 3rd semi-automatic shot the user may pull and hold the trigger to have the marker fire in full-automatic.
+It functions similarly to the PSP fire modes except after the $3^{\rm rd}$ semi-automatic shot the user may pull and hold the trigger to have the marker fire in full-automatic.

-Fire Mode Max ROF - The maximum rate of fire setting only applies to the 2nd 3rd, 4th, and 5th fire modes.
-The max rate of fire is adjustable from 14 to 20 balls per second in 1/4 balls per second increments, and has an unlimited setting.
-The default is 4, which is roughly 14.75 balls per second.
+Fire mode max rate of fire - The max rate of fire setting applies to the 2nd - 12th fire modes.
+The max rate of fire is adjustable from 10 to 25 balls per second, and has an unlimited setting for maxing out the loader system.
+The default is 7, which is roughly 13 balls per second.
 Oscillator inconsistencies from chip to chip make it impossible to time perfectly, so the only true way to check rate of fire is to use a Pact Timer or ballistic chronograph.
 The red radar chronographs commonly found at fields are NOT reliable.